 Advantages of Put Options

-- Profit in bear markets
+Profit in falling markets

-- Limited loss (just the premium)
+Limited loss

 Real-World Crypto Examples